NatashaStojanova/quiz-app/README.md

 ### Animations

-- ****GSAP (GreenSock)**** is used to add smooth animations to the app, such as scaling and button bouncing on the results page.
+- ****GSAP (GreenSock)**** is used to add smooth animations to the app, such as scaling and button bouncing on the results page, counter and indicating wrong or right answer.

 ### Simple Validation

-- Instead of using libraries like Formik or Yup, basic validation is done directly in the code since the app only needs minimal validation (e.g., checking if the user's name is provided).
+- Instead of using libraries like Formik or Yup, basic validation is done directly in the code since the app only needs minimal validation (Example: checking if the user's name is provided).